rgsommer777/02-Homework/README.md

-# Homework-2
-Second Homework Assignment.
-Responsive Portfolio

-I used the same navigation (contained in the "header" section) for each page to keep the navigation consistent.

-(Portfolio page is incomplete and still needs work as does the navbar)

 # Responsive Portfolio

 Create a portfolio site using responsive design to ensure the application will render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.